 Different from the above mesh reconstruction approaches, \cite{lu_manigaussian_2025} produce 3D Gaussians while only requiring a single input view.
 However, as existing robotics simulators do not support 3D Gaussians, the authors propose to learn a neural dynamics model instead.

-Our work addresses an important gap in the literature by conducting a rigorous empirical evaluation of single-view reconstruction methods specifically in the context of robotics requirements.
-We focus on evaluating whether recent advances in computer vision for single-view 3D reconstruction can actually meet the particular needs of robotics simulation, providing concrete evidence of their current limitations and identifying specific areas for improvement.
+Our work addresses an important gap in the literature by conducting a rigorous empirical evaluation of single-view reconstruction methods specifically in the context of robotic manipulation requirements.
+We focus on evaluating whether recent advances in computer vision for single-view 3D reconstruction can actually meet the particular needs of robotics simulation for manipulation, including accuracy and physical plausibility, and provide concrete evidence of their current limitations and identifying specific areas for improvement.